Clean Air Champion "Public Fleet" Award - October 2017Go to Top

 The Tyler Technologies Company is the largest company in the country solely dedicated to providing software and service to the public sector, including solutions for state, county and local governments and schools.

-Clean Air Award for Sustainability - May 2018 Top of Page
+Clean Air Award for Sustainability - May 2018 Go to Top

 The Transportation Department of Twin Rivers Unified School District (TRUSD) received the 2018 Clean Air Award for Sustainability, awarded by Breathe California Sacramento Region.